isomerpages/mccy-iccs/_visit-singapore/Local Dishes.md

 The&nbsp;<a href="https://www.visitsingapore.com/en_au/travel-guide-tips/about-singapore/people-of-singapore/" target="_blank">Chinese</a>&nbsp;version, for instance, can come with anything from deep fried drumstick, chicken franks and fish cake to curried vegetables and luncheon meat.

-<a href="https://www.visitsingapore.com/editorials/singapore-malay-cuisine/" target="_blank">Read more about the delicious Malay cuisine in Singapore at Visit Singapore's website.</a>
+<a href="https://www.visitsingapore.com/editorials/singapore-malay-cuisine/" target="_blank">[Read more about the delicious Malay cuisine in Singapore at Visit Singapore's website]</a>
 # Rojak
 ![](/images/Rojak.jpg)